alicemunsal/dohex/DoHex.md

 ### Component Communication

-Components can talk to each other through their ports, or they can implement service interfaces (REST, gRPC
+Components can talk to each other through their ports, or they expose service interfaces (REST, gRPC, etc) for internal communication, or

 ## Data Oriented Programming